Skyshader77/Lacryma-Hydra/chapter12.typ

 The princess Livia had departed for her summer residence alongside Domitian.
-Nix relished such opportunities for she was able to sneak into the purpleborn's room.
+Nix relished such opportunities for she was able to sneak into the Purpleborn's room.

 The golden gilded door creaked open.
 Livia's perfume, made of jasmine and roses caught her nose.
 An arsenal of dresses, stolas and coats fluttered in the gargantuan wardrobe.
 Flickering candles shone on the opulent shades of purple, rose, crimson and gold.

-An armada of lotions, herbs and powders was lined up on furniture whose legs were carved in the shape of dragons.
-Brushes stood up in pots awaiting orders.
+An armada of lotions, herbs and powders was lined up like dromons in the dockyards.
+They stood on furniture whose legs were carved in the shape of dragons alongside with brushes of all sizes in pots awaiting orders.
 Medean princesses and empresses commanded the Known World's largest reserve of cosmetics, a treasure they did not hesitate to flaunt in the carnival of masks that was court.

-Nix walked on the mosaic floor which depicted the Goddess' final departure from the land of the living.
-Her hands made their way into Livia's army of robes.
+Nix walked on the mosaic floor which depicted the Goddess' final departure from the land of the living, her swan white wings deployed, carrying the corpse of the Firstborn in her arms.
+Nix's hands made their way into Livia's army of robes.
 Her guilty pleasure had been to wear clothes that she could never purchase.
 Her fingers touched the softest silk, the brightest rose, the warmest feathers.
 Nix could feel her own face turn green.
 It was never fair.